laingdk/Moon/about/index.md

 Hi!
 I'm David.
 I used to teach writing and argumentation at Niagara College, and I was set on a life working with words.
 But over time, I became convinced that I could find more interesting challenges, and solve more urgent problems, by working with numbers.
 So, in September 2016 I enrolled in the Master of Data Science program at the University of British Columbia.

-I'm especially questions at the intersection of statistics, computer science, and philosophy:
+I'm especially interested in questions at the intersection of statistics, computer science, and philosophy:

 - How can we know what is true?
 - How can we know what is right?